LogtalkDotOrg/logtalk-for-vscode/README.md

 ![profiling](images/profiling.png)

 Support for profiling is provided.
 This allows browsing and analyzing profiling data from the "Logtalk: Profiling" sub-menu in the explorer and editor context menus.
 After running the "Logtalk: Toggle Profiling" command, loaded code is recompiled in debug mode and profiling is enabled.
 The "Logtalk: Show Profiling Data" command can be used to show the profiling data in a webview.
 The webview allows navigating to the source file location of entities, predicates, and clauses.
+It also allows saving the profiling data as a CSV file.
 Collected profiling data can be reset using the "Logtalk: Reset Profiling Data" command.
 The profiling commands are also available from the command palette.
 See the documentation of the `ports_profiler` tool for details and hints on how to interpret profiling data.

 ### Hover contents